culvertsoft/mgen/README.md

 ----
 MGen serializers and utilities are designed to be state-less.
 There is no common object graph preservation or node-to-node implementation with synchronization.
 This is a concious design choice and also implies that the standard implementation of serializers do not support circular references.
 MGen serializers consider all data to be just that - data.
 MGen serializers have no concept of references or object identities (Although generated polymorphic code and data types in most languages are of reference types - during serialization they are treated as nothing more than data containers).

 However, what this does is it gives us the advantage of supporting lossy and reordering protocols, priority based messaging etc without worrying about objects having all the necessary information to be reconstructed on receiving side.
+If you wish to send one message over http, another over a udp socket and a third with smoke signals, in the opposite order, MGen won't really care.

 We believe supporting identities and true object graphs should be the responsibility of the layer above, the layer syncronizing applications with with each other - not the data layer.
 We do have ideas to build such systems (ESBs, ORMs and common object graphs among application nodes and the like) on that support the MGen data model - but not as a part of MGen.